We test, install, and repair backflow prevention devices across the Toronto and GTA region including Peel Region, Halton Region, Markham and beyond.

 Cross Connection Survey services are also available.

-Depending on the specific use of your building the valve you are legally required to install varies.
-We will help you to install the correct valve for your specific facilities needs according to local bylaws and standard practices.
+Depending on the specific use of your building, the backflow prevention device valve you are legally required to install varies.
+We will help you to install the correct backflow valve for your specific facility’s needs according to local bylaws and standard practices.

 Common Uses of Backflow Valves